Western Hockey League statement on COVID-19 testing results

 Calgary, Alta. – The Western Hockey League released today the following statement on COVID-19 testing results:

-The WHL completed the second week of its first phase of return to play with no positive test results for COVID-19 among the 59 tests administered for the Calgary Hitmen.
+The WHL completed the third week of its return to play with no positive test results for COVID-19 among the 177 tests administered for the Calgary Hitmen, Edmonton Oil Kings, Lethbridge Hurricanes, Medicine Hat Tigers, and Red Deer Rebels.

-Using private PCR testing provided by DynaLIFE, testing was administered twice to all members of the team delegations of players and staff from February 13 through February 19, 2021.
-All members of the team delegation were tested once upon arrival and a second time after a mandatory quarantine period in the Club centre.
-As a result of no positive tests, the Hitmen are now in a position to commence with team on-ice practices.
+Using private PCR testing provided by DynaLIFE, testing was administered once to all members of the team delegations of players and staff from February 14 through February 26, 2021.

+To date, the WHL has administered a total of 481 tests for COVID-19 from February 6 through February 26, 2021, with no positive results.

 The WHL will continue to provide regular updates on COVID-19 testing results.
 The WHL will not be providing information on the identity of any individuals.